Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 - Once you see the web job ***installpkgs*** in the list, select it and click ***Run*** on the top of that tab.

-- Wait till the STATUS changes to Completed.
+- The job runs for approx. 6 minutes.
+Wait till the STATUS changes to Completed.

 ##### 3) Add EnergyResourceDataSimulator Web Job
 - This web job simulates the data and stores it to incomingdatafiles container.
 It also writes a message in the incommingmessage queue.
 It uses tables in database Dso and MarketPlace to generate the rawdata